amclark42/so-youre-planning-to-vote-2020/why-now.md

   * fired whistleblowers,
   * forced out inspectors general, and
   * incited violence by police and white supremacists.
-* Trust in public institutions is at a severely low point.
 * Russian misinformation campaigns are working to tip the electoral balance toward Trump, just as they did in 2016.
 * Meanwhile, ICE is still keeping migrants and asylum-seekers in cages along the Mexican border.
 * Police officers are still killing Black Americans disproportionately; too many are still getting away with it.